George Byng, 1st Viscount Torrington: Senior command

-Byng was then given power to negotiate with the various princes and states of Italy on behalf of the English crown.
+Byng was then given power to negotiate with the various princes and states of Italy on behalf of the British crown.
 Following his return to England, Byng became both Treasurer of the Navy and Rear-Admiral of Great Britain on 21 October 1720.
 He was admitted to the Privy Council on 3 January 1721 and, having stepped down from the Admiralty Board in September 1721, was created Baron Byng of Southill in the county of Bedford, and 1st Viscount Torrington in Devon on 21 September 1721.
 He developed his estate at Southill Park in Bedfordshire in the 1720s.

 Byng was installed as a Knight Companion of the Order of the Bath on 17 June 1725 and appointed First Lord of the Admiralty during the Walpole–Townshend Ministry in August 1727; in this role he was instrumental in the establishment of the Royal Naval College at Portsmouth.